jdtaylor7/taylortechblog/_drafts/cpp-bounded-buffer-1.md

 unlock(global_val_mtx);  // thread A
 {% endhighlight %}

-All of this discussion is to say the following: a bounded buffer implementation requires a mutex to provide access control to the underlying data.
+All of this discussion is to say the following: a thread-safe bounded buffer implementation requires a mutex to provide access control to the underlying data.
 Proper mutex usage means that multiple producers/consumers are able to interact with the bounded buffer without causing problems.
+While a non-thread-safe bounded buffer would technically not require such a mechanism, this kind of bounded buffer would have very limited utility if threading was disallowed.

+#### Condition Variables

-For bounded buffers in particular, there is one additional construct required for correct operation.
+For bounded buffers, there is one additional construct required for correct operation.
 This is called either a signal or a [condition variable](https://en.cppreference.com/w/cpp/thread/condition_variable).
 Condition variables threads to communicate that some condition has been met.